billyquizboi/abyssonym-encrouter/README.md

 etc... lots more formation sets - note that the PACK ID # is in hexadecimal
 ```

+**The formation id and PACK ID ( formation set id ) printed by formation.py can be used in the route.txt files to describe an encounter with a specific formation or a random encounter within a specific formation set**

 # General concepts

 A description of the core objects which are used in this program.
 Some of these are pretty obvious and some are more specific to this program.